shaack/cookie-consent-js/README.md

 self.props = {
   buttonPrimaryClass: "btn btn-primary", // the "accept all" buttons class, only used for styling
   buttonSecondaryClass: "btn btn-secondary", // the "accept necessary" buttons class, only used for styling
-  privacyPolicyUrl: "privacy-policy.html",
   autoShowModal: true, // disable autoShowModal on the privacy policy page, to make that page readable
   blockAccess: false, // set "true" to block the access to the website before choosing a cookie configuration
   position: "right", // position ("left" or "right"), if blockAccess is false
-  postSelectionCallback: undefined, // callback, after the user has made his selection
+  postSelectionCallback: undefined, // callback, after the user has made a selection
   lang: navigator.language, // the language, in which the dialog is shown
   defaultLang: "en", // default language, if the `lang` is not available as translation in `cookie-consent-content`
   content: [], // deprecated, we now have a `content` folder, which contains the language files
-  contentUrl: "./cookie-consent-content", // the url of the "cookie-consent-content" folder
+  contentUrl: "./cookie-consent-content", // the url of the "cookie-consent-content" folder, which contains the language files
+  privacyPolicyUrl: "privacy-policy.html",
   cookieName: "cookie-consent-tracking-allowed",  // the name of the cookie, the cookie is `true` if tracking was accepted
   modalId: "cookieConsentModal" // the id of the modal dialog element }